10 Lovely Christmas Vignettes for Festive Decor

 Master Bedroom

-I covered the top with a piece of white felt and grouped 5 white and gold Santas in varying heights and 3 yarn reindeer.
-(I think from Target last year.)
+I covered the top with a piece of white felt and grouped five white and gold Santas in varying heights and three yarn reindeer.

 Finally, a strand of white lights and more snow.
 We’ve had these Santas for several years but they still look great.